DataBiosphere/data-portal/content/community-update/community-update/dcp-updates.md

 #### April 12, 2021

-Raw sequencing data for 16 new projects are now available in the DCP [Data Browser](https://data.humancellatlas.org/explore/projects).
+Raw sequencing data for 16 new projects are now available in the HCA Data Portal [Data Browser](https://data.humancellatlas.org/explore/projects).
 These projects include single-cell data derived
 from:

 - Human and mouse